 - Depending on the students information noted on their Admissions Application, some students will qualify to participate in the program and receive an application in their Orientation folder.
 There will be extra applications at the Quest Table during checkout at Orientation.

-- Students can also go to www.etsu.edu/success and get the application online, or they can email firstname.lastname@example.org.
-You will be able to apply and submit an application online, however, you will not be able to pay online.
-You will have to mail a check to the Office of Equity and Diversity
+- Students can also go to www.etsu.edu/success and get the application online, or they can email email@example.com.
+You will be able to apply and submit an application online, however, you will have to pay online with a credit card.

 How much does it cost participate in QUEST?